What is uninsured motorist coverage?

 Does auto insurance follow the car or the person?

-We’ve all driven other peoples’ cars on occasion, whether because ours was in the shop awaiting repairs or because we’re visiting another state or even country.
+We’ve all occasionally driven other people’s cars, whether because ours was in the shop awaiting repairs or because we’re visiting another state or even country.
 You might not have thought too much about it.
 After all, you have insurance.
 Isn’t that good enough?
 But does auto insurance follow the car, or does it follow the person?

 In a nutshell: car insurance coverage technically follows the car and not the person, but there are exceptions to this rule, including the state where you live, who’s listed as a driver on your policy, and the kind of endorsements you have.